SahilPatil7777/chai-aur-react/notes/notes.md

 \*\*- hydration: when web layout is create and after that when js is inject is called as hydration

 \*\*- reconcilliation: it is an recursive algorithm which reconsider ki kisko update karana hain aur kisko nahi.it is algorithm behind what is popularly understood as the "virtual DOM".

+\*\*- props makes component reusable.eg. suppose you make card then place it in component then you will used again and again.